liuzhousi/FPGC4/Documentation/docs/libc.md

 # C Libraries
 While working on the C compiler, I started writing some C libraries.
 Some libraries like the GFX library uses a lot of Assembly code to optimize performance.

+!!! info "TODO"
+	Extend and update this page

 ## CH376.h
 This library is used to communicate with the CH376 chip.
 Currently it only contains functions for file system functions (see midiSynth.c for USB MIDI functions).
 It can read and write large chunks of data and uses the interrupt signal (without using actual interrupts on the FPGC4) to read return values from the chip.